LanKuDot/game_modules/CircularScrollingList/README.md

 6. "Play" the scene and the list works properly.\
 	![Imgur](https://i.imgur.com/KHrZZ3o.gif)

+Additional settings for the control mode of Button, please see the section "Control Mode: Button".

 ### Get the ID of the Selected Content

 There are two ways to get ID of the selected content.